Benzodiazepines: Uses, Side-effects, & Treatment Options for Dependency

 What Are The Side Effects of Benzodiazepines?

-Benzodiazepines side effects can be immediate and long-term.
+Now that we have learned about the different benzodiazepines and their uses, let us move on to the benzodiazepine side effects.
+They can be both immediate and long-term.
 Some of the immediate side effects are:

 - Drowsiness and lightheadedness